cfl-temple/portfolio/_pages/team/alumni/2024/richardsand.md

     year: 2023
 ---

-Mr. Richard Sand is the CEO of IDF Connect, Inc.
+Richard Sand is the CEO of IDF Connect, Inc.